 Bianchi is an idealist; a man who sees football in the simplest terms.
-For a man who has won a record four Copa Libertadores titles, it’s all about quality.
+For a man who has won a record four Copa Libertadores titles, it’s all about quality and numbers.
 The best players win things.
-Bring them together – in mind and in tactical focus – and winning is inevitable.
+Bring them together – in mind and in focus – and glory is inevitable.
 That’s the Bianchi school of thought, and it made him a legend.

 Bianchi’s managerial philosophy was born from a school of thought that existed at Vélez Sarsfield in the 1960s.
-Coming through the youth ranks of the historic Buenos Aires giants – often lost to historical text as they’re somewhat darkened by the looming shadows of River Plate and Boca Juniors – it was here that Bianchi would understand the value of making talent work together, for one another and for the betterment of the team.
+Coming through the youth ranks of the historic Buenos Aires giants – often lost to historical text as they’re somewhat cast aside by the looming shadows of River and Boca – it was here that Bianchi would understand the value of making talent work together, for one another and for the betterment of the team.

 Bianchi himself was a teenage prodigy, rising through the Vélez youth ranks to make his debut for the club in 1967.
 His first season, in which he would be crowned top-scorer, would remarkably represent the high-point of his career in Argentina.
 Winning the Torneo Nacional was just reward for a fantastic Vélez side, considered by many to by one of the greatest in the club’s history.

 That Vélez side, boasting the talents of Luis Gallo, Juan Carlos Carone, Omar Wehbe, Daniel Willington and indeed Bianchi himself, etched their names into history, winning the club’s first national title.
-Their failure, however, to build on that success would stick with Bianchi, who continued to score freely, becoming one of Argentina’s most feared strikers in the process.
+However, their failure to build on that success would stick with Bianchi, who continued to score freely, becoming one of Argentina’s most feared strikers in the process.

 In all, during his seven years in France, Bianchi won the Ligue 1 top scorer award five times.

-Finally retiring after a final season of excellence at Reims in 1984-85, Bianchi’s career had been punctuated by personal highs and collective lows.
+He would return to Vélez 1980 and help himself to 85 goals in 159 games – but again would fail to lift any silverware.
+Retiring after a final season of excellence at Reims in 1984/85, Bianchi’s career had been punctuated by personal highs and collective lows.
 Winning a solitary league title was a disappointment softened by the fact that he had become the highest-scoring Argentine footballer in global top-flight history.

 He would take his experience as a player – the underwhelming Argentina career, the near-misses with Vélez and PSG, and the experience gained in Europe – to form a coaching philosophy that would see his managerial record stand out in stark contrast to that as a player.

 Bianchi’s methods were simply too geared towards discipline and aggression in France.
-He believed in quality and freedom of expression for his most gifted players, but Reims simply didn’t have enough.
-They were a middle-of-the-road French club, whom Bianchi could still have played for despite his advancing years.
+He believed in quality and freedom of expression for his most gifted players, but Reims didn’t have enough.
+They were a middle-of-the-road French club that Bianchi could still have played for despite his advancing years.

 While Bianchi was indeed a man who strove for personal glory during his playing career, he was unfortunate to have not played with better players.
 He could easily have won the World Cup in 1978, deserving a place in the squad after a record-breaking season at PSG.